Total Communication I

 Major: Psychology & Social Work

-I have been a Special Education Teacher for 16 years.
+I have been a Special Education Teacher for nearly 20 years.

 I believe that the teacher's role is to provide students with the essential tools of learning that will allow them to develop their own individual talents and expertise.
-This includes providing a foundation of knowledge, supplying techniques of acquiring further knowledge, and instilling inspiration.
+This includes providing a foundation of knowledge, supplying techniques for acquiring further knowledge and instilling inspiration.

 I try to be a facilitator of learning in my classrooms, rather than a purveyor of knowledge, arcane or otherwise.
 I hope that my students leave my classes better equipped to teach themselves through the skills that I have given them.
 For this reason, I believe that the ideal class is primarily discussion-based, a mixture of lecture, discussion, student presentations and group activities.

 The role of the student is to generate questions and ideas, and my role is to apply pressure to those ideas and to give suggestions as to how the questions are best approached and solved.
 It is also my responsibility to provide a guiding hand to the discussion, to ensure that the class is achieving the goals I make evident in my syllabi and in my everyday conversations with my classes.